 MIDWEST DESTINATIONS (IOWA, WISCONSIN, DAKOTAS, ETC) - American Airlines or United Airlines though Chicago O'Hare (ORD) or Delta Airlines though Detroit (DTW).
 Delta has drasticaly reduced its hub operations at Cincinnati (CVG) after the Northwest merger but there are still many local midwest connections through CVG and, though expensive, many more through DTW which was picked up from Northwest.
 Delta also operates a smaller hub at MSP but in most cases you will do better connecting through DTW.
 Also consider that Airtran/Southwest are offering some service through Chicago Midway (MDW) and Milwaukee (MKE).

-SOUTHEAST DESTINATIONS (CAROLINAS, MISSISSIPPI, ALABAMA, ETC) - US Airways through Charlotte (CLT), Delta through Atlanta (ATL).
+SOUTHEAST DESTINATIONS (CAROLINAS, MISSISSIPPI, ALABAMA, ETC) - US Airways (now part of American) through Charlotte (CLT), Delta through Atlanta (ATL).
 Miami (MIA) is American's Southeast hub (and a large one) but it is usually not practical to fly to the bottom corner of the continent, for flights going inland.
 If you prefer to fly American and are headed to the Southeast, go through DFW or JFK.
 Airtran also maintains its hub at Atlanta Hartsfield (ATL)

 LATIN AMERICA, CARIBBEAN, SOUTH AMERICA - American Airlines through Miami (MIA), Continental Airlines through Houston (IAH) or Delta Airlines through Atlanta Hartsfield (ATL)